alainpham/dev-env-scripts/ReadMe.md

 This is a script to setup what I commonly use in a dev environement to build PoCs.
 It allows you to mainly build/run docker images on your workstation to avoid having to provision a whole Kubernetes cluster for dev purposes.
 It requires much less resources than a full blown container platform.

+To provision a these things on a real Openshift Cluster look into the [openshift-lab folder](openshift-lab/ReadMe.md)

 # Prereqs

 You should have docker installed with a dedicated.